ICS2O-Gallo/10c-cpt-sean-and-stephen/README.md

-# CPT
+# Lasers and Platforms
-Game for CPT assignment.
+ICS 2O1 Game for CPT Assignment - Sean and Stephen
-Currently incomplete.